ddorr-cs/GiftCard_Emailer/README.md

 console application to re-send emails for clubspeed giftcards

 TODO:
+1) Refactor code to organize classes and sql calls
-1) Testing and fixing email sending
+2) Testing and fixing email sending